 Before we wrap up this review, I’d like to note some of my favorite things and complaints about the Parachute mattress.

 My favorite things about the Parachute mattress

 I really like the Parachute mattress for stomach sleepers and back sleepers.
 Its zoned support system will provide these sleepers with support where they need it at the hip and lumbar region, and gentle pressure relief at the shoulders and feet.
 It’s also quite bouncy, making it a nice option for stomach and back combination sleepers, who will be able to switch positions with ease.
 It also has great edge support, which is a nice feature for heavier sleepers who will want to take full advantage of the mattress.
 Finally, I think eco-friendly mattress shoppers will like this mattress’s organic and natural materials.

 My complaints about the Parachute mattress

 I don’t think the Parachute is a good mattress for side sleepers, who are likely to find it too firm for their liking.
 I’d also steer couples to a different mattress, since the Parachute isn’t great at isolating motion.
 I think those who like the contouring feel of foam mattresses might want to choose a different mattress retailer.
-The Parachute is also one of the more expensive mattresses that I have reviewed, so budget-minded shoppers might want to look elsewhere.
+The Parachute is also one of the more expensive mattresses that I have reviewed, so budget-minded shoppers might want to look for cheaper mattress alternatives.

 How Much Does the Parachute Cost?